-The CAA has introduced the ATOL Self Assessment Tool (ASAT) which you can use to get an an initial indication on how the CAA are likely to assess your accounts, and will give an indication of any likely cash injections required.
+The CAA has introduced the ATOL Self Assessment Tool (ASAT) which you can use to get an initial indication on how the CAA is likely to assess your accounts and will give an indication of any likely cash injections required.

 Pro tip: you’ll get a much quicker response from the CAA if you press the submit button rather than email a pdf of your ASAT.